Ryan Goward

-Ryan Lee Goward (born 1 November 1989) is an English footballer who is currently a free agent after spells with Mansfield Town, Glapwell, Carlton Town and Rainworth Miners Welfare.
+Ryan Lee Goward (born 1 November 1989) is an English former footballer.
+He had spells with Mansfield Town, Glapwell, Carlton Town and Rainworth Miners Welfare.

 Career

 Mansfield Town

 Goward came through the youth scheme at Mansfield and made his debut appearance for Mansfield as a 55th-minute substitute against Barnet in October 2007.
 After Mansfield Town were relegated to the Football Conference at the end of the 2007–08 season, he signed a new one-year contract.
 Before his contract was not renewed one season later, Goward went out on loan to Glapwell in January 2009.

 Later career

 Since leaving Mansfield, Goward has had permanent transfers at Glapwell, Carlton Town and Rainworth Miners Welfare.